 Since its incorporation, the Company has funded its activities through several equity financings, grants, conditional advances and Research Tax Credit.
-To date, the Company has no product revenue, and management expects operating losses to continue for the foreseeable future until, where appropriate, generate revenue from sale of its development drug candidates.
-As the Company continues to actively prepare for the launch of its GS010 product in Europe and in the United States in 2021, if approved by regulatory authorities, current cash and cash equivalents on hand are not projected to be sufficient to support the Company's current operating plan for a period of 12 months following the date of issuance of the 2019 consolidated financial statements.
+To date, the Company has limited revenue deriving from the sale of LUMEVOQ® under a Temporary Authorization for Use (ATU) in France, and management expects operating losses to continue for the foreseeable future until, where appropriate, generate revenue from sale of its development drug candidates.
+The Company continues to actively prepare for the launch of its LUMEVOQ® product in Europe and in the United States in 2022 and 2023, respectively, if approved by regulatory authorities.

-The Company has also decided to continue the current development activities of its GS030 product but not to undertake any studies or uninitiated costs to date, focusing primarily on its GS010 product.
+The Company has also decided to continue the current development activities of its GS030 product but not to undertake any studies or uninitiated costs to date, focusing primarily on its LUMEVOQ® product.